AUDUL/IbexaMailingBundle/bundle/Resources/doc/USAGE.md

     - We take and save only those subscriptions for the users which are related to existing mailing lists.
     - We don't migrate amy mailings here because there is not enough data for that.

-There is also the option for both cases to truncate the current **NovaEzMailing** **Bundle** tables in the database:
+There is also the option for both cases to truncate the current **IbexaMailing** **Bundle** tables in the database:

-- php bin/console novaezmailing:migrate:cjwnl --clean
+- php bin/console ibexamailing:migrate:cjwnl --clean

 or

-- php bin/console novaezmailing:migrate:ezmailing --clean
+- php bin/console ibexamailing:migrate:ibexamailing --clean